-We highly recommend the much improved Salvia x guaranitica 'Rhythm and Blues' as an alternative to this older variety.
+We highly recommend the much improved Salvia BODACIOUS 'Rhythm and Blues' as an alternative to this older variety.

 These are species whose stems never develop a woody character and that either die to the ground or loose leaves and become unsightly at the end of a growing season.
 This group includes both hardy and tender types.
 Many of the tender forms are grown as annuals in cold winter areas.

 Pruning is both an art and a science.
 It takes practice, experience and learning from your mistakes to become a proficient pruner.
 The pruning information about this plant should be considered as a guideline for getting started.
 Your particular climate, soils, watering and fertility schedules, sun exposure, space requirements and weather are all factors that influence how and when you choose to prune.
 We’re providing a starting place for you, and over time you will learn the particularities of this plant in your garden.
 Don’t be afraid to get started – Salvias, in general, are quick to rebound if inappropriately pruned.

 Deadheading – the removal of spent flowers, is a practice that will always benefit the plant’s health and appearance.
 This can be done at any time.
 Pruning involves removal of entire stems of spent growth.
 Becoming "spent" means that flowering stems stop blooming and begin going to seed.

 During the spring and summer, you can completely cut to the ground any stems that have finished blooming and are becoming unsightly.

 In mild climate areas, growth can be so rapid that the entire plant becomes messy and spent mid-way through the season.
 In this case, it can be cut back close to the ground – given a short “haircut”.
 The result usually is fresh, vigorous new growth and another round of flowering.